wuxxin/welltrack/dev/workpad.md

 ---

-- fix: gui:on a evententry pushbutton the layout still flickers around a pixel more is selected to unselected pushbutton.

-- change pushbutton event entrys: align the "(1x, zuletzt um hh:mm)" to the right, remove "()", make it semibold.

 ## nice to have

 ---
-Read `dev/system-workflow.md`, `dev/development.md`,  `README.md`, and `src/welltrack/welltrack.html`.
-Read the following required changes, considering which parts of the tasks should be combined and which should be separate, and in what order they should be performed.
-Update `dev/tasks.md` under Section "Planned Tasks" with the detailed description of that tasks.
-Then, do each of the described tasks one by one, and update `dev/tasks.md` accordingly.

-required changes:

 - Gui Dark Theme:
     - make an additional dark theme, add switch to settings after Erinnerungen, "Darstellung", "Design", "Automatisch | Hell | Dunkel" , default automatic, automatic selects depending user browser preference, if that fails "hell".